 How many coats of silicone masonry paint do I need?

-Two coats are recommended if you want the paint to perform as intended and last well on an exterior wall.
-The first coat is diluted by up to 10 % with clean water so it can soak in and seal the surface, while the second coat is applied undiluted after at least 6 hours to build the full weatherproof finish.
-On freshly applied mineral render cured for at least 5 days, this two-coat method usually removes the need for a separate primer.
+Two coats are the standard for any silicone masonry paint to perform as designed on an exterior wall.
+The first coat is diluted by up to 10 % with clean water so it can soak into the substrate and seal the surface, and the second coat is applied undiluted after at least 6 hours to build the full weatherproof finish.
+On freshly applied mineral render cured for at least 5 days, this two-coat method removes the need for a separate primer entirely, which is the most common time and material saving on new-build EWI work.

 Can I apply silicone masonry paint myself, or should I hire a professional?

-If the wall is sound, previously painted or a simple render surface with safe ground-level access, a careful DIY user can usually apply silicone masonry paint successfully by following the prep, dilution and drying steps closely.
-If the facade is high, heavily textured, cracked, chalking, damp or needs scaffold access, a professional installer is the safer choice because most coating failures come from poor surface preparation or painting in the wrong conditions rather than from the paint itself.
+If the wall is sound, previously painted in good condition, or a simple render surface with safe ground-level access, a careful DIY user can apply silicone masonry paint successfully by following the prep, dilution, and drying steps closely.
+If the facade is high, heavily textured, cracked, chalking, damp, or needs scaffold access, a professional installer is the safer choice — most coating failures come from poor surface preparation or painting in the wrong conditions rather than from the paint itself, so the value of professional execution rises sharply with substrate complexity.

 How much silicone masonry paint should I order?

 Start with the wall area in square metres, deduct windows and doors, then allow for two coats.
 On smooth masonry, one 10 L bucket typically covers about 35–40 m² in two coats.
 On rough or heavily textured surfaces, coverage drops significantly, so you may need closer to two buckets for the same elevation.
-If the wall is patchy, porous or newly repaired, factor in primer as well, because even absorption is essential for a uniform finish.
+If the wall is patchy, porous, or newly repaired, factor in primer as well, because even absorption across the elevation is essential for a uniform finish without colour variation.

 What is the best weather for applying silicone masonry paint in the UK?

 The safest conditions are a dry, overcast day with low wind and no rain forecast for at least 4 hours after painting.
 As a rule, aim for temperatures between 10 °C and 25 °C for the most reliable finish, because bright sunshine and cold, damp mornings both increase the risk of uneven drying.
-The formal application range is +5 °C to +30 °C, and for marginal winter conditions between 0 °C and +5 °C, Atlas Eskimo accelerator can be added to support curing performance.
+The formal application range is +5 °C to +30 °C, and for marginal winter conditions between 0 °C and +5 °C, Atlas Eskimo accelerator can be added to maintain curing performance — extending the painting season through autumn and into early spring.

 How long does silicone masonry paint last before repainting?